When Is Gallium Worth Switching To?

 Gallium is probably not worth it if compatibility matters more than experimentation, if you are not going to practice regularly, or if you want a switch that feels almost familiar from day one.

-The fastest way to judge Gallium is to open the layout hub, inspect the track pages, and run the first live lessons.
-That will show you whether the movement patterns feel learnable enough to commit to.
+The fastest honest test: open the Gallium hub on SureTyping, inspect the track pages, and run the first two or three live lessons.
+That will tell you whether the movement patterns feel learnable before you invest weeks into them.

 SureTyping helps because Gallium is easier to evaluate when the lesson path, live drills, and follow-up practice all stay connected to the same layout-specific board.